frePPLe/frepple/doc/model-reference/item-suppliers.rst

                                           together into a single one.
                                         | The default is 7 days, i.e. the algorithm will not propose
                                           to buy the same item twice during the same week. extra_safety_leadtime duration          | Adds a safety lead time on top of standard lead time.
+                                        | The default is 0.
+                                        | The extra safety lead time is a soft constraint: we try
-effective_start       dateTime          Date when the record becomes valid. effective_end         dateTime          Date when the record becomes valid. resource              resource          | Optionally, it refers to a resource that represents the
+                                          to receive the material this amount of time before the actual requirement date.
+But in case of shortages we can relax this and receive material closer to the requirement date. effective_start       dateTime          Date when the record becomes valid. effective_end         dateTime          Date when the record becomes valid. resource              resource          | Optionally, it refers to a resource that represents the